Equivariant $\mathbb R$-test configurations of polarized spherical varieties: Introduction

 Then the central fibre $\mathcal X_0$ is the limiting space of the normalized K\"ahler-Ricci flow on $X$.
-Here $\kappa_P$ is the $B$-weight of the canonical $B$-semiinvariant section of $-K_X$. \end{thm} Theorem \ref{main-thm-4} is a combination of Theorem \ref{H-inv-F-thm} and Proposition \ref{limit-KRF} below.
+Here $\kappa_P$ is the $B$-weight of the canonical $B$-semiinvariant section of $-K_X$, and $\pi$ is a weight function on $\Delta_+$ determined by $X$. \end{thm} Theorem \ref{main-thm-4} is a combination of Theorem \ref{H-inv-F-thm} and Proposition \ref{limit-KRF} below.
 For more details on this topic for spherical varieties, we refer to the readers \cite{Li-Wang}.
 Also, we apply Theorem \ref{main-thm-1} to study the base change progress in Section 6.2, for which so far we did not find an explicit statement in the literatures (see Proposition \ref{base-change} below).

+Combining with the arguments of Section 4, we can conclude the following result of the K\"ahler-Ricci limiting problem, \begin{thm} Let $X$ be a $\mathbb Q$-Fano spherical variety which is a completion of a spherical homogenous space $G/H$.
+Assume that $X$ does not admit any K\"ahler-Ricci soliton.
+Then the limiting space of the normalized K\"ahler-Ricci flow on $X$ can not be a completion of $G/H$. \end{thm}

-The paper is organized as following: In Section 2 we review preliminaries on $\mathbb R$-test configurations and spherical varieties; Section 3 is devoted to the main Theorems \ref{main-thm-1}-\ref{main-thm-3}.
-In Section 4 we compute the combinatory data of the central fibre of a $G$-equivariant special $\mathbb R$-test configuration.
-In the Section 5 we give applications of the main Theorems, especially we apply our results to the semistable degeneration problem.
+The paper is organized as following: In Section 2 we review preliminaries on $\mathbb R$-test configurations and spherical varieties; Section 3 is devoted to the classification Theorems \ref{main-thm-3}, \ref{main-thm-1} and \ref{main-thm-2}.
+In Section 4 we compute the combinatory data of the central fibre of a $G$-equivariant special $\mathbb R$-test configuration and prove Theorem \ref{main-thm-5}.
+In the Section 5 we give applications of the main Theorems, especially we apply our results to the semistable degeneration problem and prove Theorems \ref{main-thm-4}-\ref{main-thm-6}.
+In the Appendix we include a useful lemma.